 Why should it be that problems with speech and / or language are typically complex or ‘multi-factorial’?

-The co-occurrence of dyslexia, metalinguistic defects, and speech and language disorders
+Different problems, dyslexia, and speech and language disorders all happening together

 In 1878 a German doctor, Adolph Kussmaul, introduced the term ‘word blindness’ to describe a combination of reading problems and saying words in the wrong order which he had seen in several patients.
 But his name for this gave priority to the problem with reading or what is now known as ‘dyslexia’.
 Updating Kussmaul’s observation, it is now clear that there is a constellation of issues which commonly go together.
 If a set of issues commonly occur together, they are known as co-morbidities.
 A co-morbidity is not a disease, but just the co-occurrence of more than one condition in a significant proportion of individuals.